yuvalmGS/gigaspaces-wiki-jekyll/xap97/monitoring-network-activity.markdown

 weight: 500
 ---

-{% compositionsetup %}
-{% summary %}Monitoring network and usage activity used by the [LRMI](./communication-protocol.html) layer between GigaSpaces component.{% endsummary %}
+{% summary %}Monitoring network and usage activity used by the [LRMI]({%currentadmurl%}/tuning-communication-protocol.html) layer between GigaSpaces component.{% endsummary %}

 # Overview